Pfleiderer-Adrian/Xnat-Ubuntu/README.md

 # Xnat-Ubuntu
-It's a modified dockerized XNAT version form the [official dockerized XNAT Git-Repo](http://github.com/NrgXnat/xnat-docker-compose) with the following changes.
+It's a modified dockerized XNAT version from the [official dockerized XNAT Git-Repo](http://github.com/NrgXnat/xnat-docker-compose) with the following changes.

 * this Xnat is modified and optimized for Ubuntu
 * simple installation Script (work out of the box)